aws-powertools/powertools-lambda-typescript/docs/contributing/getting_started.md

 Whether you're new contributor or a pro, we compiled a list of the common contributions to help you choose your first:

 !!! info "Please check [existing open](https://github.com/aws-powertools/powertools-lambda-typescript/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc){target='_blank'}, or [recently closed](https://github.com/aws-powertools/powertools-lambda-typescript/issues?q=is%3Aissue+sort%3Aupdated-desc+is%3Aclosed){target='_blank'} issues before creating a new one."
-    Each type link goes to their respective template, or Discord invite.
+    Each type link goes to their respective template, or GitHub Discussions.

 | Type                                                                                                  | Description                                                                                                                                                                                       |
 | ----------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |